AGiorgetti/ngrx101/DOCS.md

 Core principles:

 - Listen for actions dispatched from @ngrx/store.
-- Isolate side effects (access to external services, business logic, etc.) from components, allowing for more 'pure' components that select state and dispatch actions.
+- Isolate side effects (access to external services, business logic, etc.) from components, promoting the creation of more 'pure' components that select state and dispatch actions.
 - Provide new sources of actions based on external interactions such as network requests, web socket messages and time-based events.
-- An Effect must return a non empty array of Actrions that will optionally be fed to the Store by the library itself.
+- An Effect is an Observable<Action> that should emit non empty arrays of Actions that will (optionally) be dispatched to the Store by the library itself.

-Effects are injectable service classes, they use the following APIs:
+Effects are _injectable service classes_, they use the following APIs:

 **Effect() decorator**

 The `@Effect()` decorator provides the metadata to register the effect in the Store.

-**Actions service**
+**Actions observable**

-Represents an observable 'endpoint' of all the actions dispatched to the store.
+The `Actions` Service represents an observable 'endpoint' of all the actions dispatched to the store.

-It emits the latest action after the action itself has passed through all reducers.
+It emits the latest action after it has passed through all reducers.

-The '.ofType()' operator let us filter for actions of a certain type, this way we can select which action to use inside the side effect.
+The 'ofType()' operator let us filter for actions of a certain type, this way we can select which action to listen to and use inside the side effect.

 ### Setup